These are Sapporo's defining must-explore locations.

 Capture stunning visuals at this group of photogenic locations.

-Plan visits during golden hour or twilight for the best lighting.
+Plan visits during the hour after sunrise or before sunset or twilight for the best lighting.

 Capture the beauty of Sapporo through the seasons.